 Next, I drained the rice to see how much water I'd used.
 Sure enough, it was about one and one half cups of water to one cup of rice.
 The same as the directions on the bag of rice.
 But here's the amazing part: It works whether I'm cooking one, two, or three cups of rice.
+The water level adjusts itself no matter how much rice I'm cooking.
 (Note: Brown rice needs more water to cook in than white rice, so adjust for that.)

 Does This Work for Everyone?

 It hardly seems possible, given the different lengths of fingers in this world.
 But generations of cooks swear by it.
 I've seen versions of this where people use the first knuckle of their thumb, or where they measure rice to the first joint of their finger, and add water to the second joint.
 No matter: It all adds up to a good bowl of rice.